 - Combine ingredients in a bowl.

 - Store in a container with a tight-fitting lid.
-Use as a 1:1 replacement for sugar in baking and otherwise.

 What sweeteners are you currently using?